Who this is for

 Plan migrations in stages instead of one weekend marathon.
 Schedule a job for off-hours.
 Run a delta the morning of the cutover so the destination is current.
 Pause and resume between phases.

 Some data shouldn’t pass through anyone else’s infrastructure — legal archives, financial records, regulated content.
-Run those jobs through a Private Runner on your own server, NAS, or VPS.
-The control plane still coordinates the work; the bytes never leave your network.
+Run those transfers on a server you control (we call it a Private Runner).
+The bytes stay on your network; we only coordinate the job from the outside.

 Common workspace pairs